 At long last, my Pizza and Pigskins Tour begins June 26 and runs through December.
 We’ll tour Georgetown for 30 minutes and then stop for lunch featuring the best pizza in town.
 See Our Tours above for details.

 Georgetown has plenty of old bricks, but this stone home along M and 30th Sts. stands out.
 That’s because it’s the Old Stone House.
 Built in 1765, the home is the oldest private home in Washington.
 The house was built … Continue reading

 It has been known as the Bell Carriage House, Bell Laboratory, Volta Bureau and Alexander Graham Bell Laboratory.
 No matter.
 The Volta Laboratory is a National Historic Landmark for helping the hearing impaired.
 Built in 1893 by Charles Summer Tainter … Continue reading

+(Reprinting one of our favorites.)
 OK, let’s start a fight over the best Italian restaurant in town.
 Maggiano’s on Wisconsin Ave. is a contender.
 Carmine’s on 7th St. N.W. is a fan favorite.
-But I’m going with Filomena in Georgetown.
-I first heard of this … Continue reading
+But I’m going with Filomena in Georgetown. … Continue reading